-If the applicant failed to follow any directions in filling out the Engineer's checklist and associated attachments, the evaluator should not give full points for this sub-question and should use their best judgment to choose the score they believe best represents the information given.
+If the applicant failed to follow any directions in filling out the Engineer's checklist and associated attachments, the evaluator should not give full points for these sub-questions.

-Points Evaluating Layouts/Maps 4 Points The submitted layouts/maps are complete , clear , and provide sufficient detail to determine the full scope of the proposed project 2-3 Points The submitted layouts/maps contain enough detail and/or organization to outline the various elements of the proposed project; but may be unclear in some areas.
-1 Point The submitted layouts/maps are poorly developed or vague in outlining the various elements of the proposed project 0 Points The applicant failed to provide layouts/maps
+Points Evaluating Layouts/Maps 3 Points The submitted layouts/maps are complete , clear , and provide sufficient detail to determine the full scope of the proposed project.
+2 Points The submitted layouts/maps contain enough detail and/or organization to outline the various elements of the proposed project; but may be unclear in some areas.
+1 Point The submitted layouts/maps are poorly developed or vague in outlining the various elements of the proposed project.
+0 Points The applicant failed to provide layouts/maps.

-Points Evaluating Engineer's Estimate 2 Points The submitted estimate is thorough and consistent with the elements and phases of the proposed project; and the cost effectiveness is apparent 1 Point The submitted estimate lacks sufficient detail but is mostly consistent with the proposed project and/or the cost effectiveness is not as apparent 0 Points The applicant failed to provide an estimate that matches the proposed elements, and/or the project is not cost effective
+Points Evaluating Engineer's Estimate 1 Point The submitted estimate is thorough and consistent or mostly consistent with the elements and phases of the proposed project.
+0 Points The applicant failed to provide an estimate that matches the proposed elements.